 With the help of smart loan signings and a talented core of permanent players, the Blades' promotion campaign of 2018/19 should give them confidence in the top-flight.

 Top goalscorer Billy Sharp fired 24 goals in all competitions for United, while David McGoldrick's tally of 15 strikes added further firepower to their forward line.

 Nine players - Sharp, McGoldrick, Chris Basham, Jack O'Connell, Oliver Norwood, John Egan, John Fleck, Enda Stevens and Dean Henderson - made more than 40 appearances too.

 One name in the South Yorkshire side's squad which will be instantly recognisable to Foxes fans is Richard Stearman, a Leicester Academy graduate who has featured 44 times since 2017.

-Speaking recently, Wilder said: "We had a fantastic season and I've thanked the players for their contribution, but attentions have quickly turned to what is set to be another exciting campaign."
+Speaking this summer, Wilder said: "We had a fantastic season and I've thanked the players for their contribution, but attentions have quickly turned to what is set to be another exciting campaign."

 The trophy cabinet

 One league title, at the end of the 19th century, has been followed by steady success in later years.